BodenmillerGroup/steinbock/docs/cli/utils.md

 ## Mosaics

-This *steinbock* tool for tiling and stitching images allows the processing of large image files.
+This *steinbock* utility for tiling and stitching images allows the processing of large image files.

 !!! note "Data type"
     Unlike other *steinbock* operations, all `mosaic` commands load and save images in their original data type.